aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 Now configure the compound beacon, giving it the same name as your original Global Secondary Index, "PK1".

-For `encryptedParts`, specify name as "employeeEmail" and the unique prefix "EE-".
+For `encryptedParts`, specify name as "authorEmail" and the unique prefix "CE-".
 Also configure the constructor you configured above.

 For `split`, define a character that does not appear in any of the data you are not client-side encrypting.